Gexkill/sweng2/TP/src/index.md

 [//]: # (pagebreak)

 # 3. Individual Steps and Test Description

 [//]: # (pagebreak)

 # 4. Tools and Test Equipment Required
-**Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we use the laravel tests that extend PHPUnit tests.
+**Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we will use the laravel tests that extend PHPUnit tests.
 They are the same as Arquilan + jUnit (tests for JEE explained during the lessons)

-We create stub data to test application.
+We will create stub data to test application.
 Stub data are faker data used to populate the models and to have something to test.

 ## 4.1.
 Automatic tests
-Since we want to test the entire application via integration tests, if it respects the requirements we decide to use laravel tests:
+Since we want to test the entire application via integration tests, if it respects the requirements we decided to use laravel tests:

 * **Laravel tests**: it is an extension to PHPUnit tests that add additional assertion and allow to emulate the entire client-server application.
 In fact you're able to test if a web page return the right body or the right HTTP status code, that is very useful in a pure restful application.
 * **PHPUnit**: it is the standard php implementation of unit tests.